JarrodCTaylor/JarrodCTaylor.github.io/_posts/2014-11-22-Compojure-Address-Book-Part-5.markdown

 ```

 A few changes to take note of here.
 We have changed the `get-route` to check
-for a parameter of `contact-id` since we will use the route for GET and POST.
+for a parameter of `contact-id`.
+We will be using the route to both get a
+list off all the users the same as we have been doing and also to make a
+request which will allow us to edit a specific user.
+Instead of always calling
-Instead of always calling `read-contact` for each contact we now call the
+`read-contact` for each person in the address book we now call the function
-function `display-contact` that will display the edit contact from in the event
+`display-contact` that will display the edit contact from in the event that we
-that we have a contact-id that matches a given contact and the `read-contact`
+have a contact-id that matches a given contact and the `read-contact` template
-template in all other cases.
-The update and delete routes don't introduce any
+in all other cases.
+The update and delete routes don't introduce any new
-new concepts.
+concepts.
 They get the needed parameters from the request and call the
 appropriate queries.

 # Add More Tests